nutonomy/nuscenes-devkit/docs/schema_nuimages.md

    "translation":             <float> [3] -- Coordinate system origin in meters: x, y, z.
    "rotation":                <float> [4] -- Coordinate system orientation as quaternion: w, x, y, z.
    "camera_intrinsic":        <float> [3, 3] -- Intrinsic camera calibration.
 Empty for sensors that are not cameras.
-   "camera_distortion":       <float> [5 or 6] -- Camera calibration parameters.
+   "camera_distortion":       <float> [5 or 6] -- Camera calibration parameters [k1, k2, p1, p2, k3, k4].
 We use the 5 parameter camera convention of the CalTech camera calibration toolbox, that is also used in OpenCV.
-Only for fish-eye lenses in CAM_BACK do we use the 6th parameter.
+Only for fish-eye lenses in CAM_BACK do we use the 6th parameter (k4).
 }
 ```